The market is open from 10am - 5.30pm 7 days a week and Bank Holidays.

 Our address is Greenwich Market London SE10 9HZ

-Greenwich has excellent public transport connections and is just 20 minutes from central London, Zone 2.
-Visitors can choose from a variety of travel options including riverboat, Docklands Light Railway (DLR), train, tube, bus or even cable car.
+Greenwich has excellent public transport connections and is just 8 minutes from London Bridge train station and 20 minutes from Bank station via DLR.
+Visitors can choose from a variety of travel options including riverboat, Docklands Light Railway (DLR), train, tube, bus or even a cable car.

 The Jubilee line runs to North Greenwich, site of the O2, from where you take a short bus journey (188) to the town centre, or you can get off at Canary Wharf and catch the DLR.